degod/pentavalue-test/README.md

     php artisan queue:work
     ```

+9. **Accessing the application:**

+-   The application should now be running on your local environment.
+-   Navigate to `http://localhost:8088` in your browser to access the application and click the `See More` button for recommendations.
+-   To go to recommendations directly, visit `http://localhost:8088/recommendations` for result.
+- Note: If the AI recommendation or Weather info is failing, feel free to replace the keys in the `.env` with yours and retry

-9. **Exiting container shell:**
+10. **Exiting container shell:**
    First hit `control + C` on your keyboard to stop the worker in the terminal.
 Then...

     ```bash
     exit
     ```

-10. **Accessing the application:**

--   The application should now be running on your local environment.
--   Navigate to `http://localhost:8088` in your browser to access the application and click the `See More` button for recommendations.
--   To go to recommendations directly, visit `http://localhost:8088/recommendations` for result.

 11. **Stopping the application:**